maubanel/UE5-Perforce-Issues/README.md

 ![p4 set port](images/p4PortSet.jpg)

 Now you should see valid information.
-Also confirm that your **Host** (in P4V | Advanced) is the same as the host on your computer using command line (p4 info)
+Also confirm that your **Host** (in P4V | Advanced) is the same as the host on your computer using command line (p4 info) listed as your **P4 Host**.
+If your command line is wrong, you can reset your host by typing `p4 set P4HOST=HOSTNAME`.

 ![p4 host](images/CorrectWorkspace.png)